stjordanis/openpyxl-2/doc/tutorial.rst

 .. note::

-    Extension is not forced to be xlsx or xlsm, although you might have some trouble opening it directly with another application if you don't use an official extension.
+    The filename extension is not forced to be xlsx or xlsm, although you might have some trouble opening it directly with another application if you don't use an official extension.